CRA and US LLCs: The Tax Classification Trap Canadians Face

 -

 Where is the business carried on?
-If the Canadian founder works from Toronto but invoices through a Wyoming LLC, the CRA looks at where the services are actually performed — not where the entity is registered.
-Services performed in Canada are income from a business carried on in Canada.
+If you work from Toronto but invoice through a Wyoming LLC, the CRA looks at where services are actually performed, not where the entity is registered.
+Work done in Canada = business carried on in Canada.

 -

 Does the LLC have substance in the US?
-An LLC with no US office, no US employees, and no US operations is difficult to characterize as carrying on an active business in the US.
+No US office, no US employees, no US operations.
+That's most solo founders.
+The CRA has a hard time calling that an active US business.

 -

 Who performs the services?
-If the sole member (the Canadian resident) performs all the work from Canada, the CRA can argue that the income is attributable to the Canadian's personal services, not to the LLC's business activities in the US.
+If the sole member does all the work from Canada, the CRA argues the income is attributable to the Canadian's personal services, not to the LLC's activities in the US.

 The deductible amount

-Under Section 91(4), a deduction is available for "foreign accrual tax" — the tax paid by the foreign affiliate to a foreign government on the FAPI.
-However, this deduction is calculated based on what the CRA expects a corporation to have paid, using the "relevant tax factor" formula.
-Because the IRS taxes the income at personal rates (not corporate rates), and because the IRS does not even see the LLC as a corporation, the deduction calculation often produces a credit that is significantly less than the actual US tax paid.
+Under Section 91(4), you can deduct "foreign accrual tax" paid by the foreign affiliate to a foreign government.
+But the deduction is calculated based on what the CRA expects a corporation to have paid, using the "relevant tax factor" formula.
+The IRS taxed the income at personal rates, not corporate rates.
+It doesn't even see the LLC as a corporation.
+So the deduction calculation regularly produces a credit far smaller than what you actually paid in US tax.

 The Form 8832 election: aligning with the CRA by electing corporate treatment

-IRS Form 8832 (Entity Classification Election) allows an LLC owner to elect corporate classification for US tax purposes.
-This aligns the US treatment with how the CRA already views the entity — as a corporation.
-The LLC then files its own US corporate tax return (Form 1120) at the 21% flat corporate rate.
-The alignment eliminates the income category mismatch but introduces US corporate tax, dividend withholding tax under the Canada-US Treaty, and loss of pass-through simplicity.
+IRS Form 8832 lets you elect corporate classification for US tax purposes.
+This aligns the US treatment with how the CRA already views the entity.
+The LLC files its own Form 1120 at the 21% flat corporate rate.
+The category mismatch disappears, but you pick up US corporate tax, dividend withholding under the Canada-US Treaty, and the loss of pass-through simplicity.

 How the election works

-By filing Form 8832, the SMLLC elects to be treated as a corporation for US federal tax purposes.
-The entity then:
+With Form 8832 filed, the SMLLC is treated as a corporation for US federal tax purposes.
+It then:

 - Files its own Form 1120 (US Corporate Income Tax Return)